dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 ---
 type: docs
-title: "How-To: Install Dapr CLI"
+title: "Install the Dapr CLI"
 linkTitle: "Install Dapr CLI"
 weight: 10
-description: "Install the Dapr CLI to get started with Dapr"
 ---

-## Dapr CLI installation scripts
+The Dapr CLI is main tool you'll be using for various Dapr related tasks.
+Most importantly it is used to run an application with a Dapr sidecar, but it also can review sidecar logs, list running services, and run the Dapr dashboard.
+The Dapr CLI works with both [self-hosted]({{< ref self-hosted >}}) and [Kubernetes]({{< ref Kubernetes >}}) environments.

+Learn more about the CLI and available commands in the [CLI reference docs]( {{< ref cli >}}).

+### Run the installation script

-Begin by downloading and installing the Dapr CLI for v0.11.
-This is used to initialize your environment on your desired platform.
+Begin by downloading and installing the latest version of the Dapr CLI:

 {{% alert title="Note" color="warning" %}}
 This command downloads and install Dapr CLI v0.11.
 To install the latest preview release, please visit the [v1.0-rc2 version of this page](https://v1-rc2.docs.dapr.io/getting-started/install-dapr-cli/).